-Prerequisite: A minimum grade of 'C' in ARAB 101A or one year of high school Arabic
+Prerequisite: A minimum grade of 'C' in ARAB 101A or one year of high school

-Note: Covers the second half of first semester Arabic; not open to students with credit for ARAB 101; corresponds to two years of high school study.
+Note: Covers the second half of first semester Arabic; not open to students with credit for ARAB 101.

 Arabic 101A and 101B are equivalent to the first semester of an elementary level course in Arabic.
 ARAB 101B is a continuation of ARAB 101A.
 This elementary level course is a study of the Arabic language and Arabic-speaking cultures, with emphasis on the development of communicative skills and basic structures.